45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 • National Museum of the American Indian: As a part of the Smithsonian Museums, this one is always free!
 They also have one in Washington DC.

 First time riding the Subway?
-Use this guide to learn How to Navigate the NYC Subway
+Use this guide to learn How to Use the Subway

 All the hype has been around the new New York City Public Park, Little Island!
 This is a really unique and free public park because it is actually built on 132 pillars, making it an artificial island.
 The park is 2.4 acres and is located at Pier 55 on the Hudson.